Mile Moment of the Month: The Mile of the Century – Bannister vs. Landy 1954

 Bannister, 25, sat behind the front running Landy, and off of the final turn, Bannister, a 1952 Olympian, surged past his tiring rival, who looked over his left shoulder as Bannister went by on his right.
 The Brit broke the beam in 3:58.8 followed by the Aussie in 3:59.6.

-In a truly epic race, it was the first time two men broke 4 minutes for the Mile in the same race, and for Bannister, the win capped his legendary Mile career with a personal record and his second and last sub-4 minute Mile.
-Race video below.
+In a truly epic race, it was the first time two men broke 4 minutes for the Mile in the same race, and for Bannister, the win capped his legendary Mile career with a personal record and his second & last sub-4 minute Mile.
+Full epic race video below.

 The Mile of Century: Bannister vs. Landy